Valley mourns boxing champ Hagler, dead at 66

 Vito Marcello, proprietor of Vito Marcello’s Italian Bistro, said he and Hagler had many mutual friends.
 “He also loved Italian food!
 He’d come in and we would talk for hours, sharing stories.
 It’s a very, very sad time,” said Marcello.

-O'Brien said he would come in the Red Parka "and say hi to everyone, asking how everyone was doing, how were the kids and the grandkids.
-He was a very friendly guy, always a gentleman,” said O’Brien, who said he had last stopped in just a week ago today.
+O’Brien said Hagler would come in the Red Parka “and say hi to everyone, asking how everyone was doing, how were the kids and the grandkids.
+He was a very friendly guy, always a gentleman,” said O’Brien, who said she had last seen him at the pub one week ago today.

 “He would hate it when bartenders rang our bar bell whenever they received a good tip — not because they had gotten a big tip, but because the bell reminded him of the boxing ring!” shared O’Brien.